 Space heater safety guide: 6 must know tips

-Review safety features
+Check for built-in safety features

 Look for safety certifications

-Don't use with extension cords
+Don't use extension cords

-Never leave unattended
+Never leave your heater unattended